maym86/face_pro_lapse/README.md

 Put your images in ./images

-Set the output image size, the scaling, the framerate and the position that you want the faces to align in the file.
+Set the output image size, the desired face size and the framerate.

 If the face isn't found a selection window will appear.
 Draw a box around the face and press "ESC" when you're happy.